amazon-archives/ask-sdk-frameworks-java/ask-sdk-interaction-model-mapper/README.md

 ### Custom File Format

-Say you want to use the slot type format from the popular [alexa-utterance-generator](https://github.com/KayLerch/alexa-utterance-generator):
+Say you want to use the slot type format from the [alexa-utterance-generator](https://github.com/KayLerch/alexa-utterance-generator):

 ```
 {car|ride|taxi|cab}